- Equine Assisted Therapy for Veterans

 Post-traumatic Stress Disorder.
 Depression.
 Suicide.

 These are just some of the mental health concerns that many veterans and active duty service members face today.
-Just because our soldiers make it home, doesn’t meant that the battle is over.
+Just because our soldiers make it home, doesn’t mean that the battle is over.

 Nearly 25% of current military personnel have shown signs of a mental health condition.
 Sadly, many do not seek support for fear that requesting help or seeking treatment will negatively affect their careers and their reputation among peers.
 Your year-end tax-deductible gift will help ensure that they have access to programs and resources, and that they have the support of a caring community.